 The practical implication of growth as a strategic priority is that the shape of City could change.

-The Bayes Business School and The City Law School arguably have the greatest growth potential whereas some parts of the School of Science and Technology are planning quality-constrained contraction which will see fewer programmes attracting more able students who complete their programmes and move into well-paid employment.
+The Bayes Business School and The City Law School arguably have the greatest growth potential whereas some parts of the School of Science & Technology are planning quality-constrained contraction which will see fewer programmes attracting more able students who complete their programmes and move into well-paid employment.

 The School of Arts and Social Sciences has plans to develop its portfolio around English, Geography and History.

-The School of Health and Psychological Sciences is considering its portfolio in relation to the Government’s community health agenda and other disciplines but will hold steady for the foreseeable future.
+The School of Health & Psychological Sciences is considering its portfolio in relation to the Government’s community health agenda and other disciplines but will hold steady for the foreseeable future.

 Growth over the next five years will come predominantly from new programmes with a distinctive City flavour.
 They will combine academic rigour and research inspiration with a practical application that equips students for the workplace and reflects City’s close historic relationship with business and the professions.
 It is an exciting combination both for City and for those we serve.